Pysanky Ukrainian Easter Eggs

 Red - probably the oldest and the most meaningful color.
-It symbolizes goodness, joy of life and hope for a happy marriage.
-That red egg is the main symbol of the Resurrection, sacrifice and heavenly fire.
+It symbolizes goodness, joy of life the main symbol of the Resurrection, sacrifice and heavenly fire.
 Symbolizes the blood shed by the people of the risen Savior and joy of life.

 Yellow - orb, heat, harvest.

 Green - means spring awakening of nature, hope, life.

 Blue - sky, air, cleanliness and health

 Brown, brown - the earth and its life-giving force

 Black - the color of the night, afterlife, all the unknown and secret.
 As a pysanky background, shows the strength of other colors.
 Also symbolizes infinite life, the continuation of life after death.

 By pysanky division the different fields are formed of various shapes and sizes.
 They form the elements of ornament.
 Each of these characters came to us from ancient times.
 Transcarpathian eggs as well as Ukrainian - a whole ideological system with dozens of ornamental motifs.
 They serve the basic outlines of the most popular characters on the egg.
 Reading them, one can understand the deeper meaning of Easter.